pathable/vnext-code-challenge/README.md

 ## Implementation rules

 - You must explain your ideas as comments in the code, we want to see how you express yourself in written English;
-- You must use Meteor as builder and runner, React as view layer and MongoDB as data layer;
+- You must use Meteor as the builder and runner, React as the view layer and MongoDB as the data layer;
 - You must use MongoDB embedded in Meteor, don't configure the project to access a different MongoDB URL;
 - You must not insert new documents into communities nor into the people collection;
 - You must not change `initial-data.js`;